mecid/mecid.github.io/_posts/2023-12-05-mastering-mapkit-in-swiftui-customizations.md

     }
 }
 ```
+As you can see in the example above, we use *Namespace* property wrapper to generate a map identifier to bind controls to the map instance.
 You can also use the *mapControlVisibility* view modifier when you need to change the automatic visibility configuration to always visible or hidden.

 ```swift
 struct MapScopeExample: View {